Oracle Manipulation

 Specific attack scenarios

-Net attacker extraction: essentially zero without a coordinated vAMM manipulation that costs more than the manipulation profits.
+Net attacker extraction: essentially zero without a coordinated vAMM manipulation backed by real USDC that costs more than the manipulation could profit.

 Scenario: data-partner feed is compromised upstream